turbra/openshift-pipelines-as-code/README.md

 - `deployment/pac/` - namespace-scoped Pipelines as Code bootstrap resources

 ## [OpenShift Pipelines as Code (PaC) CI/CD Model](https://pipelinesascode.com/)
+For more information on Pipelines as Code concepts and architecture, see the [official documentation](https://pipelinesascode.com/docs/concepts/).

 On pushes to the branch configured in `.tekton/pipelinerun.yaml`, PaC creates a `PipelineRun` only when one of these paths changes: